Axway/open-banking-docs/README.md

 #### Big Table Layout

-The sequence layout maximises the available view area for the display of a table by hiding the right sidebar.
+The sequence layout maximizes the available view area for the display of a table by hiding the right sidebar.
 An example is the [Brazil Compliance Guide](content/en/docs/reference/brazil/compliance.md).

-To use this layout add the key/value `type: bigtable`.
+To use this layout add the key/value `type: bigtable`.-->

 ### Front Matter